 The old adage applies here.
 If you receive a message that says you’ve won a big reward and you need to claim it, be careful.
 Or, if you receive a message that says you have received a package, but there are un-expected charges, carefully consider if this is really a possibility before you act.

-The next clue that you may have received a fake delivery notification is if the tone is super urgent.
+The next clue that you may have received a fake delivery notice is if the tone is super urgent.
 Often these messages are encouraging you to do something rapidly.
 Of course, instinctively we often want to act right away – but exercise caution.
 Scammers like to play on our natural curiosity and fear to get what they want.
 So, if there's undue pressure on you to act immediately, that’s a warning sign.

 4. Suspicious links or downloads